harvardfop/harvardfop.github.io/_posts/1111-11-11-animal-encounter-avoidance.md

 There are two basic strategies for hanging food - using one tree or two trees.
 Each of these methods can and should be used with some sort of pulley, which will reduce friction and give you mechanical advantage.
 Remember that these techniques describe the elusive Perfect Bearbag.
 In reality, you will need to be able to adapt these methods to the circumstances in which you find yourself.

 All food, garbage and toiletries should be placed in stuff sacks, which are cinched closed and secured with a clove hitch around the neck of the bag.
-This will en- sure a degree of security of the food and will help prevent stuff sack drawstrings from pulling out.
+This will ensure a degree of security of the food and will help prevent stuff sack drawstrings from pulling out.
 All the drawstrings are passed into a carabiner, which is clipped to the end of the rope.
 Ordinarily, a bearbag uses two carabiners - one for the stuff sacks and one for the pulley.
-A perfectly functional bearbag can be set up without carabiners if need be.
+(A perfectly functional bearbag can be set up without carabiners if need be.
+To do this, you would have to replace the carabiners with loops that you make with knots.)

 #### One Tree Food-Hang